renatofdds/aidermacs/README.md

             (setenv "OPENAI_API_KEY" (password-store-get "code/openai_api_key"))))
 ```

+The environment variable set in the hook would only be visible to aider process.
 This approach keeps sensitive information out of your dotfiles while still making it available to Aidermacs.

 ### Default Model Selection